EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 We have created the `Weed Management Aotearoa NZ` iNaturalist project with observation fields that capture additional weed control data for the CAMS application.

-The guide covers:

-1. how to add observations to the `Weed Management Aotearoa NZ` iNaturalist project
+The guide covers how to add and update observations to the `Weed Management Aotearoa NZ` iNaturalist project.
-2. how to update existing observations in the `Weed Management Aotearoa NZ` iNaturalist project

-All observations (with a specific taxa and place) will be synchronised, whether they are added to the `Weed Management Aotearoa NZ` or not.
+All observations (matching the specified taxa and places) will be synchronised, whether they are added to the `Weed Management Aotearoa NZ` or not.
 However, adding the observation to the `Weed Management Aotearoa NZ` project and filling in relevant observation fields provides information that is useful for controlling the weed.

 ## Joining the `Weed Management Aotearoa NZ` project